“Consumer Lab vs. Lead Safe Mama, LLC – Who should I believe?”

 We don’t agree with what Consumer Lab does.

-Consumer Lab does not appear to agree with the scientific and medical communities’ consensus (which is also in agreement with public statements from all relevant US Federal agencies) that there is no safe level of Lead exposure for Human Beings (and Mercury too).
+Consumer Lab does not appear to agree with the scientific and medical communities’ consensus (which is also in agreement with public statements from all relevant US Federal agencies) that there is no safe level of Lead exposure for Human Beings ( this goes for Mercury exposure too).
 Consumer Lab also does not appear to agree with our science-backed / educated opinion that sometimes the consumer simply needs to know that there is not a safe (toxicant-free) choice in a given product category at this time (fish, cinnamon, chocolate, potatoes, seaweed, matcha, etc.)

 Consumer Lab’s interpretation and regurgitation of the data hides and obfuscates the raw scientific facts.

-Lead Safe Mama, LLC shares the actual full original lab reports so the consumer can make informed choices and do their own research – based in science (not just be told by someone what they should buy).
-Consumer Lab doesn’t do that (as far as we know).
+Lead Safe Mama, LLC shares the actual full original lab reports so the consumer can make informed choices and do their own research – based in science (not just be told by someone — or some agency — what they should buy).
+Consumer Lab doesn’t share the full original lab reports for each product without interpretation (as far as we understand it).

 Lead Safe Mama, LLC’s job is not to tell you what to buy.